-Polymyositis (PM) is a rare autoimmune (at times considered paraneoplastic) inflammatory condition characterised by proximal muscle weakness.
+Polymyositis is a rare autoimmune, at times considered paraneoplastic, inflammatory condition characterized by proximal muscle weakness (myositis).
 It is considered a form of idiopathic inflammatory myopathy (IIM).
-The condition is closely related to dermatomyositis and the term “polymyositis” is applied when the condition spares the skin.
+The condition is closely related to dermatomyositis, and the term “polymyositis” is applied when the condition spares the skin.

 There are several forms of the disease.
-The most common form affects whose in their fourth decade.
-There is a recognoised female predilection (~2F:1M).
+The most common form affects those in their fourth decade.
+There is a recognized female predilection (~2F:M).

 Muscle involvement is usually symmetric, but not necessarily evenly distributed.

-- T2/STIR: affected regions during active disease have high signal intensity, reflecting muscle oedema
+- T2/STIR: affected regions during active disease have high signal intensity, reflecting muscle edema

 - fatty infiltration of muscles